zkLinkProtocol/recover_state_server/README.md

 export DATABASE_URL=postgres://postgres:password@localhost/plasma
 ```

-To ensure the Web service can handle a large number of requests, you should edit the `/etc/security/limits.conf` file and add the following line to the end of the file:
+To accommodate a high volume of requests on the Web service, append the following line to the `/etc/security/limits.conf` file:

 ```
 * soft nofile 1048576